McIntosh Loudspeaker Division Part 2

 1986

-This year the XRT22 went into production.
-This was a revised version of the XRT20.
-The tweeter column was changed to be a single piece.
+This year the XRT22 goes into production.
+This is a revised version of the XRT20.
+The tweeter column is changed to be a single piece.
 The grille covers only the front of the bass cabinet instead of three sides.

 Design notes on The XRT22